6 Ways to Start Preparing Financially For Christmas NOW

 Please, I beg of you, do not do this!

-6 Ways to prepare financially for Christmas
+11 Ways to Prepare Financially for Christmas

-Start Gift Shopping in August
+1. Start Gift Shopping in August

 Did you try to find a Hatchimal or Fingerling in November in the last couple of years?
 (If you don’t know what those are, you probably don’t have children!)
-Not only were they impossible to find, but if you were lucky enough to find them on Ebay, they cost over five times what they originally sold for!
+Not only were they impossible to find, but if you were lucky enough to find them on eBay, they cost over five times what they originally sold for!

 However, if you had been looking in September or October, you would have been able to find them.
-In fact, several of 2018’s hottest toys (like Little Live Wrapples) are already available on pre-order on Amazon right now, and it’s barely August!
+In fact, several of 2018’s hottest toys (like Little Live Wrapples) are already available for pre-order on Amazon right now, and it’s barely August!
 And they keep selling out, even though they won’t be available until October!

 Even if you try to keep gifts from overwhelming your Christmas day, you still want to get something for your loved ones.
 And the sooner, the better!
 This way you’re financially prepared when Christmas comes – you only have a few things to get.